The University of Virginia TESOL Certificate

 Candidates for the TESOL Certificate should:

-- Submit an application for completion of the TESOL Certificate.
+- Submit an application for completion of the TESOL Certificate during the last semester.

 Questions about the TESOL Certificate can be directed to [email protected]